quantuminformation/vanillajs-patterns/readme.md

 You can also run without a server by enabling `use-hash` in the `router` component, which uses hash-based routing.
-This method is used in our GitHub Pages live demo: [Vanilla.js Patterns Live Demo](https://quantuminformation.github.io/vanillajs-patterns/).
+This method is used in our GitHub Pages live demo: [Vanilla.js Patterns live demo](https://quantuminformation.github.io/vanillajs-patterns/).